 Some pages try to detect unusual traffic.
 If you scrape a lot of pages really quickly, they might block your IP to protect themselves from attacks or to prevent you from extracting data.
 There are services that offer IP rotation: They automatically change your IP every X seconds.
 A VPN might also be helpful.
-Still, once you encounter that barrier, maybe check with your legal department whether your scraping is still on the legal site.
+Still, once you encounter that barrier, maybe check with your legal department whether your scraping is still legally above-board.

 Happy scraping, and don't panic!

-Don't worry, though: Most of the situations you'll encounter won't require heavy-duty scrapers.
+Don't worry: Most of the situations you'll encounter won't require heavy-duty scrapers.